Continuous Memory Representation for Anomaly Detection: Experimental Results

 \textbf{Sampled features from the grids (normal vs. abnormal). } In addition, we visualize the sampled features from the local and global grids based on the learned coordinates. \cref{fig:coord} shows that the sampled features (from the local and global grids) with near coordinates share similar characteristics whether the input image is normal or not.
 Furthermore, the fused normal representations of both normal and abnormal inputs are reconstructed into normal images.
+Specifically, CRAD preserves the fine-grained details of the bottle (normal region), while it reconstructs the corresponding normal state of the anomalous region that has never been encountered during training.
 This result demonstrates that the continuous feature space efficiently tackles the two major challenges in discrete feature space: weak generalization and IS.
-The first challenge is resolved by preserving the fine-grained details of the bottle, while the second is addressed by reconstructing the anomalous region that is never encountered during training back to its corresponding normal state.

 \textbf{Decision boundary of multiple classes. } \cref{fig:global_vis} describes the coordinate distribution using a model trained with global representation.
-The images from each class form clusters in the continuous feature space, effectively modeling the decision boundaries between classes.
-This implies that the continuous feature space can represent well-defined structural features.
+The images from each class form clusters in the continuous memory space, effectively modeling the decision boundaries between classes.
+This implies that the continuous memory can represent well-defined structural features.
 Furthermore, the reconstructions of the sampled features at the decision boundary show combined characteristics of near classes, demonstrating the high granularity of continuous features.
-Leveraging the advantages of the continuous feature space, GRAD can model correct decision boundaries in complex multi-class distributions with compact representations, leading to high performance in a unified setting.
+Leveraging the advantages of the continuous feature memory, CRAD can model correct decision boundaries in complex multi-class distributions with compact representations, leading to high performance in a unified setting.